 There are two ways to get Wyze Home Monitoring equipment, but both involve signing up for a monitoring plan.
 You can choose between monthly and annual monitoring plans.

-Wyze used to include the Core Starter kit with the annual plan, but the company switched to an à la carte approach.
+Wyze used to include the Core Starter Kit with the annual plan, but the company switched to an à la carte approach.
 But you do get the Wyze Sense v2 Hub (about a $30 value) for free with the annual plan.
 Wyze includes a three-month monitoring trial with your kit.

 - Wyze Sense v2 Hub